In today’s guide you’re going to learn how to keep your pool nice and clean by choosing the BEST pool filter.

 The powder filters the pool water much like sand, but does a much better job, removing debris down to 5 microns in most cases.

-DE filters are considered the best filters on the market for keeping your water clean, but do require a bit more maintenance than the other types.
+DE filters are considered the best on the market for keeping your water clean, but do require a bit more maintenance than the other types.

-They need to be backwashed and replenished with fresh DE powder regularly, and if you have a DE filter with grids, those will also need to be taken out and cleaned by hand often to remove all the powder.
+They need to be backwashed and replenished with fresh DE powder regularly, and if you have a DE unit with grids, those will also need to be taken out and cleaned by hand often to remove all the powder.

-A DE filter is good for your swimming pool if you are concerned about keeping your water as clean as it can be and want a natural option to do so.
+A DE is good for your swimming pool if you are concerned about keeping your water as clean as it can be and want a natural option to do so.

 They remove debris down to about 10 microns and can be cleaned by simply hosing them off with a high-pressure hose, and they’re the most energy efficient of all the filter types and also usually cost less than DE filters.

-A cartridge filter is good for you if you have a small pool and would like a very low-maintenance filter.
+A cartridge is good for you if you have a small pool and would like a very low-maintenance filter.

 When you’re looking for the right pool filter, be sure to follow these steps: